The clubhouse at Moor Park Golf Club is a Grade 1 Listed Mansion! It is one of the grandest in all of golf.

 The mounding around the green sites and shaping also appears to have been enhanced.
 The green sites and surrounds are full of lumps and bumps and they do contrast with the overall nature and feel of an otherwise rolling site with little contouring.
 The green surrounds will provide a variety of shots for members to enjoy despite feeling somewhat manufactured but in an appealing way.

 On a variety of green sites, you could see where they cut material to use of the original construction of the green complex.
 This is particularly evident on the opening hole, where it extends into the fairway.
 It is a pleasing design element, almost imperceptible and creates a lovely Valley of Sin type playing feature.
 I've seen this done by Fowler, Simpson and now Colt.
 Perhaps this design feature was a by-product of a construction technique from a time when heavy equipment was unavailable and the material nearby.
 It is seen repeatedly on the High Course before and to either side of multiple greens.

 If you show up with your hickories and plus fours looking for an authentic Harry Colt original you won't find it here.
 You may not see an untouched Colt but you will see how he laid out holes overland with a lot of movement and utilised some fairly stern ravines.
 Harry Colt didn't shy away from long carries, awkward questions or blind shots, especially from the tee.

 With the potential of another 18 holes ripe for redevelopment, it will be interesting to see the tack the club chooses to take.
 The High Course is no doubt the Championship test.
 The West Course has all the potential in the world for a thrilling restoration.
-Perhaps one day soon, Moor Park will have a Championship test and a fully restored Harry Colt?
+Perhaps one day soon, Moor Park Golf Club will have both a Championship test and a fully restored Harry Colt!